somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 Once setup, a user can see his or her assigned roles in the *Account Settings* pane.

 It is also useful to set the following, which creates the user inside Humio once a successful login is established.
-That way, operators do not have to add inidividual users.
+That way, operators do not have to add individual users.

 ```
 AUTO_CREATE_USER_ON_SUCCESSFUL_LOGIN=true